Plant Type

 The Crescent Dunes Solar Energy Project is a concentrating solar power (CSP) plant built near Tonopah in Nye County, Nevada, US.
 The 110MW plant is the first commercial-grade solar power plant in the US to be fully integrated with energy storage technology.
 It is also the world’s largest solar power facility with storage.
 The estimated cost of the project is $1bn.

-The project entered commissioning phase in February 2014 following completion of construction.
-It is expected to generate about half a million megawatt hours annually of emission-free electricity enough to meet the needs of approximately 75,000 households.
-It will eliminate 290,000 metric tonnes of CO2 emissions annually.
+The project entered its commissioning phase in February 2014 following completion of the construction phase.
+It is expected to generate about half a million megawatt-hours annually of emission-free electricity, enough to meet the needs of approximately 75,000 households.
+It will eliminate 290,000 metric tonnes of CO₂ emissions annually.

 The project was executed by an American power production company SolarReserve through its affiliate company, Tonopah Solar Energy.